NVIDIA/NeMo/docs/source/asr/intro.rst

 ==================================

 Automatic Speech Recognition (ASR), also known as Speech To Text (STT), refers to the problem of automatically transcribing spoken language.
-You can use NeMo to transcribe speech using open-sourced pretrained models in 14+ languages [link], or train your own ASR models[link].
+You can use NeMo to transcribe speech using open-sourced pretrained models in :ref:`14+ languages <asr-checkpoint-list-by-language>`, or :doc:`train your own<./examples/kinyarwanda_asr>` ASR models.

 Transcribe speech with 3 lines of code
 ----------------------------------------
-After installing NeMo [link], you can transcribe an audio file as follows:
+After :ref:`installing NeMo<installation>`, you can transcribe an audio file as follows:

 .. code-block:: python